Skip to main content

 If you're currently using one of these API references for either Sign-In or access delegation within an app, there are a couple of steps you need to take to migrate to your own custom API.

 First, you'll need to define a new Utility API reference.
 If you're only using the API for sign-in, you can put the definition in packages/app/src/apis.ts.
 However, if you need to access your auth API inside plugins you you'll need to export it from a common package.
-If you don't already have one we recommended creating @internal/apis and from there export the API reference.
+If you don't already have one, we recommend creating @internal/apis and from there exporting the API reference.

 // `ProfileInfoApi & BackstageIdentityApi & SessionApi` are required for sign-in